 Dual Diagnosis And Co-Occurring Disorders

 Though substance use disorders and addiction are the primary reason that people seek drug treatment, many people also suffer from a mental disorder alongside the substance use.
 This condition is known as a co-occurring disorder (dual diagnosis).
-A dual diagnosis doesn’t mean that a person is doomed to suffer with an addiction, it just means that their treatment needs to be more thorough.
+A dual diagnosis doesn’t mean that a person is doomed to suffer with an addiction, it just means that their treatment needs to be more thorough in order to address and treat each issue.

 “In many cases, people receive treatment for one disorder while the other disorder remains untreated.
 This may occur because both mental and substance use disorders can have biological, psychological, and social components” (Substance Abuse and Mental Health Services Administration).

 The addiction specialists at Vertava Health of Ohio are trained to understand addiction and how it works.
 For instance, a person might go into treatment for an alcohol use disorder or alcoholism and find out that they are also suffering from a bipolar disorder or depression.
 There are a lot of different combinations of co-occurring disorders, and therefore the treatment modalities used can differ as well.
 Co-occurring disorders tend to be quite common in addiction treatment programs.
 Here at Vertava Health of Ohio, we fully recognize the importance of treating co-occurring disorders and are equipped to handle the treatment of this condition.

 At Vertava Health of Ohio, a medically-supervised detoxification is the first step in treatment for individuals struggling with opioids, alcohol, or benzodiazepines.
 During this time, patients will need to drink a lot of water, eat a healthy diet, take vitamins and get plenty of rest.
 Our staff will help ensure that our clients are as comfortable as possible during their detoxification and prepare them for residential treatment.

 Professional Substance Use Evaluation And Individualized Drug Treatment Plan

 At the beginning of treatment, a patient will go through a professional evaluation to go over any issues they may be having during drug addiction.
 An evaluation can give treatment professionals an opportunity to get to know their patients and vice versa.